lgszolnoki/EF9345-VideoCard/Source/ReadMe.md

-The source is use HW scroll.
+The source make use of HW scroll.